Magellan (USA, English, 103 mins)

 I’ve always had a soft spot for shoe string budget releases where the core ideas are put ahead of the vistas and visual effects, whether it’s Moon or Dark Star.
 Results may vary but you can always tell when there was a certain amount of creative energy involved, a kind of flair which often points to the passion of the film makers.
 However in some instances it’s more apparent that the ideas are second hand, and I’m saddened to say this is the case with Magellan, a story which is too happy to borrow elements from elsewhere without either adding new ingredients of its own, or assembling all those old staples in a satisfying manner.
 It poses a lot of big questions, but doesn’t spend any time developing worthwhile answers.

 The main issue here (beyond the technology making this travel speed possible being glossed over) is that he is alone for the journey.
 It seems unpractical, but the bigger problem is that there are no other characters to develop and no ego clashes or human conflicts along the way.
-He has an on board computer for company, but even this lacks charisma.
+He has an on-board computer for company, but even this lacks charisma.
 Ferdinand and Neil, the A.I. voices he interacts with along the way with are surprisingly uninteresting.
 One character facing the odds alone has been done well in the past of course, but here it’s very underwhelming.
 The main cause of concern is his wife Abigail (Whitney Palmer) who chimes in to provide some obligatory domestic melodrama every so often.
-But even this never develops into anything with real weight and Nelson doesn’t seem that interested in her worries.
+But even this fails to develop into anything with real weight and Nelson doesn’t seem that interested in her concerns.
 In fact the whole mission feels almost too simple at times.

 When things eventually get moving he travels to each destination planet with relative ease, with a few months of hibernation in between.
-There isn’t much of a struggle for the mission or his psyche, I guess maybe he just has the right stuff.
+There isn’t much of a strain on the mission or his psyche; maybe he just has the right stuff.
 The kind of things he discovers at each location are pretty easy to overcome as well, whether it’s lakes of methane, extreme weather fronts, or difficult gravity situations.
 The ticking clock element – reaching each target on a timer because of their orbit – is never really a major issue.
-There are no dramatic sacrifices or difficult decisions, as he is alone of course.
+There are no dramatic sacrifices or difficult decisions because he is alone.
 They do come into contact with the source of the strange radio signals eventually adding a new mystery element, but beyond this it’s never particularly engrossing.
 A little classic space madness would have gone a long way.